Migrating Your 10G Database to ODA with Minimal Downtime

 alter database open upgrade;

-I see your question now: “Hey Yury, how about minimal downtime?”
+I see your question now: “Hey Yury, what about minimal downtime?”

 I bet some of you know the answer already.
-If we can restore and recover from previous version’s backup then we can apply previous version archive logs, right?
-Just keep applying newly generated archive logs in between step 1 and 2 up until you are ready for migration cutover.
-When your migration window starts, stop replication and make sure the database on ODA is up to date and in 1 hour your production is upgraded to 11G and up and running on your brand new ODA box.
+If we can restore and recover from a previous version’s backup, then we can apply archive logs from previous versions, right?
+Just keep applying newly generated archive logs in between step 1 and 2 until you are ready for migration cutover.
+When your migration window starts, stop the replication and make sure the database on ODA is up to date.
+In 1 hour, your production will be upgraded to 11G and up and running on your brand new ODA box.
 If anything goes wrong at this stage, your fallback strategy is very simple — go back to the old 10g environment that’s still intact.

 Some additional points to mention are: